RatJuggler/sync-gandi-dns/README.md

     $ docker build -f docker/Dockerfile -t sync-gandi-dns:local .

-The environment variables should be used to set the domains to update, and the Gandi API key.
+Environment variables should be used to set the domains to update, and the Gandi API key.
 It is important that the API key is not included in the image in case it is pushed to a public repository (and it's also just best practice).
-There are a number of ways to do this but probably the easiest is to create a `sync-gandi-dns.env` file as described above and then run the image with the `--env-file` option.
+There are a number of ways to do this but probably the easiest is to create a `sync-gandi-dns.env` file as described above and then run the image with the
+`--env-file` option.

     $ docker run sync-gandi-dns:local -d --env-file sync-gandi-dns.env

 Or just use the compose file to do everything:

     $ docker-compose up -d

+Environment variables can also be used to configure image tagging (see the file).

 ## Development